 Although love is not a conventional marker in which we can read history, Camões provides a snapshot of Portugal’s past through this theme with some figures of the Portuguese nobility.
 The most famous romance in Portugal, due to its tragic nature, that came before William Shakespeare’s fictional Romeo and Juliet (1597), is that of Pedro and Inês from the fourteenth century (canto 3, stanzas 118-37).
 In this history, Inês de Castro, a Galician, was in a forbidden love affair with Prince Pedro, son of D. Afonso IV, the King of Portugal.
 This relationship was forbidden by the king, as it persisted, D. Afonso IV ordered the killing of Inês.
 It was only after becoming king himself, D. Pedro avenged the killing of his love, and wife, Inês.

-Following such a theme of love, or love that is not accepted by others, Camões tells us also about Fernando and Leonor.
-D. Fernando (reign, 1367-1383) is said to have been negligent in leaving the Kingdom of Portugal exposed to Castile due to his infatuation for Leonor Teles, a woman who was regarded as treacherous.
-Camões, with centuries of hindsight and Portugal’s sovereignty intact, forgives D. Fernando in his epic for leaving Portugal in a vulnerable position.
-The rationale for this, is the author’s own understanding of the transformative power of love.
-Camões notes, those that criticise D. Fernando have never experienced love, a ‘fantasy or flame’ (canto 3, stanzas 138-43).
+Following such a theme of love, or love that is not accepted by others, Camões tells the reader about Fernando and Leonor.
+D. Fernando I (reign, 1367-1383) is said to have been negligent in leaving the Kingdom of Portugal exposed to Castile due to his infatuation for Leonor Teles, a woman who was regarded as treacherous.
+Camões, with centuries of hindsight and Portugal’s sovereignty intact forgives D. Fernando I, despite him leaving Portugal vulnerable.
+The rationale for this is Camões’ own understanding of the transformative power of love.
+Camões expresses those that criticise D. Fernando I, have never experienced love, a ‘fantasy or flame’ (canto 3, stanzas 138-43).

 Surrounding this theme of love, in the Lusíadas, is ‘the Isle of Love’, or ‘Island of Love’ (this was previously mentioned in the section on symbolism).
 Here, however, love is only a name in a paradise of carnal pleasure and prophesy.
 According to Camões dramatisation of Vasco da Gama’s return from India, upon reaching the Cape of Good Hope on route to Portugal (canto 9, stanza 16), Venus prepares a reward for the Portuguese to whom she has been guiding for so many years (canto 9, stanza 18).
 The reward prepared is the Island of Love (canto 9, stanzas 18-22).
 Venus asks Cupid for assistance in creating the paradise as a gift to the Portuguese for their exploits (canto 9, stanzas 38-43).
 Once completed, along with Cupid’s task, the Portuguese encounter the island on their way back to Portugal (canto 9, stanza 51).
 On the island, the Portuguese with their ‘lovers’ (the nymphs) are later taken to a palace (canto 10, stanzas 2-3).
 Here a nymph sings of Portuguese glories, a history of their voyages and conquests noting the invasions of South Asia: The conquest of Goa, captured for the second time on St. Catherine’s day, 25 November 1510 (canto 10, stanzas 42-3), and the foretold future conquest of Colombo, Sri Lanka (canto 10, stanza 51); ‘All will be subject to the Portuguese’ (canto 10, stanza 44).
 The nymph later ends the song of ‘Portuguese glories’ and of their future exploits (canto 10, stanza 74).
 In this celebration and prophecy of the Portuguese, the goddess Tethys explains that God has selected Vasco da Gama, and gives him a vision of the universe (canto 10, stanzas 76-9).
 ‘This sphere I set before you, represents the whole created world, so you may see where you have been, and are, and wish to be’ (canto 10, stanza 79).
 Vasco da Gama is shown Europe and Africa (canto 10, stanza 92); China (canto 10, stanzas 125, 129-30); Japan (canto 10, stanza 131); Timor (canto 10, stanza 134); and Brazil, that the Portuguese ‘will colonise’ (canto 10, stanza 140).
 Tethys states, that these places are lands that the Portuguese will add to the world, places not yet known, and that the Portuguese are granted to continue in their exploits (canto 10, stanza 142).